COVID-19 & SARS-CoV-2

 - Types of Influenza Viruses.
 Centers for Disease Control and Prevention. https://www.cdc.gov/flu/about/viruses/types.htm.
 Published November 18, Accessed February 11, 2020.

 - “Weekly U.S. Influenza Surveillance Report.”
 Centers for Disease Control and Prevention, Centers for Disease Control and Prevention, 7 Feb.
 2020, www.cdc.gov/flu/weekly/index.htm

 - Biggerstaff M, Cauchemez S, Reed C, Gambhir M, Finelli L. Estimates of the reproduction number for seasonal, pandemic, and zoonotic influenza: a systematic review of the literature.
 BMC Infectious Diseases.
 2014;14(1). doi:10.1186/1471-2334-14-480

 - Transmission of Avian Influenza A Viruses Between Animals and People.
 Centers for Disease Control and Prevention. https://www.cdc.gov/flu/avianflu/virus-transmission.htm.
 Published February 10, 2015.
 Accessed February 11, 2020.

 The contents of this Case Study, including scientific visualizations, tables, and visual plots, are © 2020 Cognition Studio Inc, all rights reserved.
 The content of this Case Study is provided to the public strictly for educational purposes.
-The Case Study relies upon publicly available data from multiple sources, that do not always agree.
-Cognition Studio, as a result of this, disclaims any representations and warranties concerning the Case Study’s accuracy.
+The Case Study relies on publicly available data from multiple sources that do not always agree.
+As a result of this, Cognition Studio disclaims any representations and warranties concerning the Case Study’s accuracy.
 Reliance on the Case Study for medical guidance or use of the Case Study for commercial use is strictly prohibited.